libvips/build-win32/7.24/README.md

 ===========
 Version Numbers
 ---------------
-The scripts currently default to a versioning system of package-major.minor.DayMonthYear like so 7.24.$(date +%m%d%y) in order to make everything drop dead simple.
+The scripts currently default to a versioning system of package-major.minor.micro-release like so 7.24.5-1 in order to make everything drop dead simple.

-However, it is really preferred for you to version your packages/releases as package-major-minor.micro-release which would result in something like 7.24.5-1.
+However, it is really preferred for you to version your own package micro-releases.

 You can modify the versions by editing these scripts:
 	clean.sh
 	package-vipsdev.sh